mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 The best current documentation on the SA API is the internals documentation [here](https://github.com/anthofflab/Mimi.jl/blob/master/docs/src/internals/montecarlo.md), which provides a working and informal description of the Sensitivity Analysis support of Mimi.
 This file should be used in conjunction with the examples below for details, since the documentation covers more advanced options such as non-stochastic scenarios and running multiple models, which are not yet included in this tutorial.

+These are described further below.
+We will refer separately to two types, `SimulationDef` and `SimulationInstance`.
+They are referred to as `sim_def` and `sim_inst` respectively as function arguments, and `sd` and `si` respectively as local variables.

 ## Two-Region Model Example

 This section will walk through the simple example provided in `"Mimi.jl/test/sim/test_defsim.jl"`.